wavefrontHQ/docs/pages/doc/integrations_vrops.md

     9. In the **body** text box, enter the contents of the JSON file that you created in Step 6.
     10. Click **Try it out**.

-   You get a 200 response and in the Wavefront UI you can see that the vCenter Server instances are filtered out.
+   You get a `200` response and in the Wavefront UI, you can see that the vCenter Server instances are filtered out.